INTERVIEW: BABYLON A.D. – Ron Freschi

 Mark: There are few singers who get better with age and I think I named a few in the review, but Derek is right up there.
 I’ve enjoyed talking to him over the years and every time he surprises me.

-Ron: When we caught up on the Monsters of Rock Cruise it was great to see all of the bands, but maybe three in ten the singers were as god as I remembered them, but the rest were struggling to various degrees.
+Ron: When we caught up on the Monsters of Rock Cruise it was great to see all of the bands, but maybe three in ten the singers were as good as I remembered them, but the rest were struggling to various degrees.
 I have sympathy for them, I would bever trash anyone because we all want to keep playing and maybe one day my fingers will go, and that’s just a fact of life, but Derek is going the other way!
 He’s sounding even better!

 Mark: You’ve got some great shows coming up too with Monsters on The Mountain and the Whisky show too!
 They’ll be great.

-Ron: really good and shows are coming in even before the release pf the record.
+Ron: Really good and shows are coming in even before the release of the record.
 The calls are coming and I feel as far as gigs and the success of this thing, whilst we have no delusions of grandeur, I feel that something good is going to happen.
 Right back when we started out on these songs I felt that Derek knew how good they were.
 I felt great when he first called me, great at the mix of ‘Wrecking Machine’ and after all the years of us playing gigs and humping gear, I feel that something good is coming.
 We got three dates in Texas, I want to get back to Europe, I’d love to play Japan, we almost got to Japan with Alice Cooper but the night before we were going to split it got canceled.
 So that one sits in my craw I have to tell you.

 Mark: And of course Australia.